 Below are some examples of some of the larger OGE administered fellowships.
 This by no means includes all opportunities available.
 Please see the Fellowship Resources section of OGE’s website for more options and information.
-MIT’s administrative contact for all opportunities listed below as well as general fellowship information is Scott Tirrell, OGE’s Associate Director of Graduate Fellowships.
+MIT’s administrative contact for all opportunities listed below as well as general fellowship information is Scott Tirrell, OGE’s Director of Graduate Fellowships.

 - NSF Graduate Research Fellowship Program (NSF GRFP)